microsoft/WhatTheHack/Synapse-WTH/Student/00-prereqs.md

 - An Azure Subscription has been set up
 - Access to the Azure Portal
-- Show the accounts necessary have Owner on the Subscription
+- Show the accounts necessary have Owner or Contributor permissions on the Subscription